 What happens if I get off frequency?

-Failing to clean your trap at the proper interval is not ideal.
+Failing to clean and service your restaurant grease trap at the proper interval is not ideal.
 Not only do you increase your risk of smells and overflows, you may be fined by your municipal grease inspector for allowing fats to make their way into the sewer system.
 Moreover, FOG hardens as it accumulates, making it more difficult to remove and increasing the time it takes to clean the trap.
 Most vendors charge for the extra time required to remove the hard grease if your cleaning takes significantly longer than expected due to a lapse in maintenance.

 What should I expect during a SeQuential grease trap cleaning?